 This course is an introduction to linear algebra with a focus on matrix algebra.
 Topics include: an introduction to vectors, dot products and linear geometry, matrices, theory of systems of linear equations, determinants, and finite dimensional vector spaces, linear transformations, eigenvalues and eigenvectors.
 Applications will be discussed.
-Prerequisites: "C-" or better in MA240.
+Prerequisites: "C-" or better in MA240 or a "B" or better in MA175.